Accessing a Deceased Person's Financial Accounts

 - When the decedent was the only owner on the account and no beneficiary was designated.

-Montana property and contract laws, and provisions under the Montana Uniform Probate Code, dictate who becomes the legal successor(s) of the accounts above.
+Montana property and contract laws, provisions under the Montana Uniform Probate Code, and a signed account agreement dictate who becomes the legal successors of the accounts above.

 When an individual who claims to be a successor approaches a financial institution to request money in an account or securities owned by the decedent, a representative of the financial institution will review the account documents that were signed by the decedent when the account was established.